endurantgames/52-first-dates/src/glossary.md

     don't need to be laid out like solitaire game -- just as three distinct piles.

+Opportunity Event <a name="glossary-opportunity-event"></a>
+~   When Opportunity plays a card on another player's just-played card,
+    Opportunity gets to narrate an event that cancels out whatever the player's character was attempting to do or say.
+The other player can attempt to respond to this by play an extra card from their hand, but if they can't, the event stays in play until another card is played to that stack.

+Named NPC <a name="glossary-named-npc"></a>
+~   The events triggered by a face card -- a Jack, Queen, or King -- played
+    by Opportunity create a non-player character (NPC) with a name and description.
+Opportunity can roleplay as this NPC as long as the face card is still in play.

 End of the Date <a name="glossary-end-date"></a>
 ~   When all of the cards on the Status Stack show the same suit or the
     same rank, it's time to wrap up that Date Night.
 The cards determine